leucos/ramaze/guide/grabbag/grabbag.md

     ruby myspec.rb

-## When I run my spec directly, I have complains about helpers
+## When I run my spec directly, I have complaints about helpers

 This is probably because your helpers are not loaded first in your app.rb top file.
 Change it so the helpers are required first :